Dario Minieri was one of Italy's original poker superstars but after a few dry years he's hoping to mount a comeback at the WSOP.

 Will the 2013 WSOP be the start of something big for Minieri?
 He already cashed in the $3k Shootout and, at the time of publishing, was one of the big stacks with just two tables left in the $5k Pot-Limit Hold’em.

-PokerListings caught up him as he starts to get the ball rolling.
+PokerListings caught up with him as he started to get the ball rolling.